 The probability of someone being born is about one in 400 trillion!
 We’re all miracles on our own, and we shouldn’t dare, for one second, question our values and importance.

-We need security when in another’s company.
-A toxic relationship feels insecure, fearful, and causes constant doubt:
+We need security when in another company.
+A toxic relationship makes you feel insecure and fearful; It causes constant doubt.

-- A partner making the other feel insecure, unsafe, and uncomfortable through actions and words, in a passive or an active way.
+- Your partner makes you feel insecure, unsafe, and uncomfortable through actions and words, in a passive or an active way;

-- There is fear of opening a discussion on something, because of the past reactions by the partner.
+- There is fear of opening a discussion on something;

 Feeling threatened emotionally or physically is unhealthy, especially when such feelings are present in a consistent manner.

-In a toxic relationship limits, needs, boundaries are not being respected, nor considered, by one or both partners involved in the relationship:
+In a toxic relationship limits, needs, and boundaries are not respected or considered.

-- There is less and less interest, appreciation, and respect towards one another.
+- There is less and less interest, appreciation, and respect toward one another;

-- There’s no listening, no hearing, no understanding.
+- There’s no listening, no hearing, and no understanding;

-We all have our needs, wants, limits, and our right to ask for them to be respected; However, if they’re constantly violated, it turns into something toxic that starts consuming us, and draining us, especially if we can’t stand up and raise our voice about it.
+We all have our needs, wants, limits, and our right to ask for them to be respected.

 12. Never a sincere apology